 Ground attack stores included:

 Tactical nuclear weapons were also possible stores.
-External 1,250 liter (330 US gallon) could be carried on the centerline pylon and the inner stores pylon on each wing, complementing the fighter's internal fuel capacity of 6,060 liters (1,599 US gallons), most of which was stored under the aircraft's bulged spine, though there were tanks in the inboard wings.
+External 1,250 liter (330 US gallon) fuel tanks could be carried on the centerline pylon and the inner stores pylon on each wing, complementing the fighter's internal fuel capacity of 6,060 liters (1,599 US gallons), most of which was stored under the aircraft's bulged spine, though there were tanks in the inboard wings.
 There was also a retractable flight refueling probe in the right side of the nose.
 The Hornet could operate as a tanker, carrying a buddy refueling pack.

 The Hornet could carry jamming pods on the underwing pylons for self-defense, as well as targeting and navigation pods of various types in the engine nacelle recesses.
 The Hornet was designed from the outset to carry such gear, with the pods including: